 The basic setup

 Realistically, any club of smaller stature can grow the fastest and safest by investing in talented players under the age of 24, preferably from a league with a lower standard than their own, because it keeps the price low.
-Take for example Ajax signing the Danish talents Viktor Fischer, Niklas Boilesen and Lucas Andersen at a relatively young age from various Danish clubs.
+Take, for example, Ajax signing the Danish talents Viktor Fischer, Niklas Boilesen and Lucas Andersen at a relatively young age from various Danish clubs.

 Now you could label such clubs as “selling clubs”, since they are unable to hold on to their best players year after year.
 That wouldn’t be too far off the truth, as these clubs have to sell or risk losing their players for free and thus losing their investment in players.

 For such a system to work, it is necessary for clubs to recruit suitable players at their lowest possible cost.
-A fantastic network of scouts would is a prerequisite for this approach to work.
+A fantastic network of scouts is a prerequisite for this approach to work.

 The scouting setup

 It really is as simple as acquiring the maximum amount of scouts you can get initially.
-If you can hire 12 scouts, well damn it… Hire 12 scouts!
+If you can hire 12 scouts, well damn it… hire 12 scouts!
 Volume helps, so you should hire as many scouts as the board allows you to.
 Also, keep badgering the board to get more scouts.
 The maximum amount of scouts generally lies around 20 for the absolute top clubs.

 The scouts you do hire generally need 15+ attributes for Judging Ability and Judging Potential, as you want those scout reports to be as accurate as possible.
 An aspect people seem to forget when hiring new staff is the scouting knowledge a staff member has.
 Scouting knowledge is always on a staff members profile page, it shows the country or countries this staff members knows intimately.

 Once you have a decent amount of scouts, you can sort out the assignments, spreading them around the world.
 You generally start off with one region at a time, starting close to home and moving further away from home as you gain more scouts.
-You can generally ignore some regions due to the low yield in players and maybe focuss on specific nations once you have the most important regions covered.
+You can generally ignore some regions due to the low yield in players and maybe focus on specific nations once you have the most important regions covered.

 Value for money – the theory